 We tapped onto susGain, a mobile app start-up that drives green action by raising awareness on the impact of everyday choices to make more wellinformed decisions.
-More than 100 participants including HLA staff, Dazhong teachers and students participated in a DIY Sustainability Hack competition that puts our skills to the test, and challenge each other on best daily habits and practices to bring positive change in our lives.
+More than 100 participants including HLA staff, Dazhong teachers and students recorded 465 eco- and socially-conscious activities on the susGain mobile app.

+In Malaysia, our employees participated in a DIY Sustainability Hack competition that puts our skills to the test, and challenge each other on best daily habits and practices to bring positive change in our lives.